Jason Stitt

 Now you’ll get some sensible output, showing no coverage of your code.

-The right filename
+The right coverage filename

 But wait… Coverage Gutters complains about our setup.
 You can try activating the extension by invoking Coverage Gutters: Display Coverage in the command palette, only to see an error message: